lirios/music/README.md

 Download Qt5 installer, GStreamer binaries, and QtGstreamer source.
 Install Qt5 and GStreamer.
 The QtGstreamer bindings require manual compilation.
 Use CMake to build, and install.

 ##### Linux
 Everything should be available via repos.
-You could install Qt5 via its installer.
+Install Qt5 via its installer.

 ### Building